-Similarly to the case of instant distribution shift (Fig. 4), in both cases of changing SLOs (Fig. 7a and Fig. 7b) AIF suffered the same issue-getting stuck with a suboptimal configuration due to experiencing insufficient surprise to trigger model updates.
-However, relieving the limitations of model update frequencies showed even less stable and performant results (Fig. 5a), which again prompts the need for exploration of more advanced techniques for handling distribution shifts.
-Although, Fig. 5c shows some improvement (even with less stability) in case #1 of SLO change, this correlates with other observations in Fig. 5c, where we see greater variance than in other figures, which stems from both, re-learning model every batch and having a small buffer with observations.
-Nonetheless, AIF could maintain a high SLO-compliance level in case #2 and, with greater stability, surpass DQN and even PPO and A2C until around the 600th and 2500th batch, respectively.
+Similarly to the case of instant distribution shift (Fig. 4), in both cases of changing SLOs (Fig. 7a and Fig. 7b) AIF suffers the same issue-getting stuck with a suboptimal configuration due to experiencing insufficient surprise to trigger model updates.
+However, relieving the limitations of model update frequencies shows even less stable and performant results (Fig. 5a), which again prompts the need for exploration of more advanced techniques for handling distribution shifts.
+Although, Fig. 5c shows some improvement (even with less stability) in the case #1 of SLO change, this correlates with other observations in Fig. 5c, where we see greater variance than in other figures, which stems from both, re-learning model every batch and having a small buffer with observations.
+Nonetheless, AIF can maintain a high SLO-compliance level in case #2 and, with greater stability, surpass DQN and even PPO and A2C until around the 600th and 2500th batch, respectively.

-DQN remained consistent with previous experiments, exhibiting high variance, but simultaneously, its performance slowly improved, and it approached near-optimal SLO compliance.
-Interestingly, both PPO and A2C initially remained on the same SLO-compliance level and eventually could detect SLO change.
-In a simpler case (#2), both algorithms converged to a near-optimal configuration, and PPO converged significantly faster.
-However, in case #1 A2C converged to an optimal configuration, while PPO improved insufficiently.
+DQN remains consistent with previous experiments, exhibiting high variance, but simultaneously, its performance slowly improves, and it approaches near optimal SLO compliance.
+Interestingly, both PPO and A2C initially remain on the same SLO-compliance level and eventually can detect SLO change.
+In a simpler case (#2), both algorithms converge to a near optimal configuration, and PPO converges significantly faster.
+However, in case #1 A2C converges to an optimal configuration, while PPO improves insufficiently.
+However, in case #2, both converge to a near optimal configuration, and PPO converges significantly faster.
 This may stem from a higher stability of the PPO algorithm, influenced by methods like gradient clipping and the Kullback-Leibler divergence term, which hinders its exploration.
-Significant objective shifts could cause larger gradient updates, which
+Significant objective shifts could cause larger gradient updates, which fostered exploration in A2C, but in PPO, these gradients were clipped, and drastic policy changes were penalized.

-Fig. 5: SLO Compliance of AIF in each Experiment under Different Structure Learning Conditions (pre-trained on only 256,000 observations)
+Fig. 5: SLO Compliance of AIF in each Experiment under Different Structure Learning Conditions (pre-trained on only 128,000 observations)